carlow78/wordle-challenge/README.md

 #### ad 3) BLUE LETTER

-If any of the letters that are in the randomly selected word but not in their current position they are highlighted in <span style="color:blue">Blue</span>.
+If any of the letters are in the randomly selected word but not in their current position they are highlighted in <span style="color:blue">Blue</span>.

 ![Wordle Blue](assets/images/wordle-blue.png)